wiremock/wiremock.org/_site/docs/configuration.md

 ## File locations

-WireMock, when started programmatically, will default to `src/test/resources` as a filesystem root if not configured otherwise.
+If not configured otherwise, WireMock defaults to the filesystem root `src/test/resources` upon startup.

 ```java
 // Set the root of the filesystem WireMock will look under for files and mappings